 We see two stories told over four time lines, which wind down to a devastating ground zero collision, as we watch a double tragedy unfold in a small Oklahoma town.
 The two stories are told out of normal time sequence, showing us brief glimpses of the beginning, middle and end of the two stories in seemingly random order.
 One story concerns Ainsley DuPree, who meets and marries her prison pen pal Jack.
 The other story begins with the discovery of a mute and bloody teenager, found wandering and in shock in the middle of the night, and the efforts of the town sheriff to determine what happened to him.
 As the film unfolds these tales, the viewer is confronted with questions of the existence and mercy of God and the hopelessness of being alone and adrift in an indifferent world.
-Written by

 Sean Parlaman <firstname.lastname@example.org>

 Sometimes a leap of faith can be deadly.

 Did You Know?

 Faith.
 God tells a man to sacrifice his own son.
 The man has faith, and he will do it.
 He doesn't ask why.
 Maybe Abraham, as he binds his son, knows why they are there.
 I don't anymore.